TSlooff/ADLib/README.md

 - This model will be used to perform detection on all data files in /app/data, which has the volume set to ./data/, and output a dictionary named `anomalies.json` where the keys are the names of the datafiles, and the values will be the list of indexes where anomalies were found.

 # Use AD Lib directly with Python
 To use the scripts directly is very similar to using the docker.
-The only requirement is to set up python with the correct dependencies beforehand.
+The only requirement is to set up python (version 3.9 is used in the docker) with the correct dependencies beforehand.
 I would recommend to use a virtual environment for this.
 To set up the requirements:

 ```